-Address any concerns youth/young adult has about transferring to an adult approach to care.
+Address any concerns young adult has about transferring to adult care and take into account any cultural preferences.

 Clarify an adult approach to care (shared decision-making, privacy and consent, access to information), adherence to care, preferred methods of communication, and health literacy needs.